hubsterio/docs/docs/intro/0_big_picture.rst

 At Hubster, a **hub** (hence our company name), is the center where all configurations are managed and stored.
 Hubs are used by engine’s :ref:`pipeline<ref_pipeline>` which drives the workflows and what actions are taken.
-A business can create as many hubs they need, each having specific configurations for different aspects of the business.
+A business can create as many hubs needed, with each having a specific configuration for a given business segment.
-For example, a business can create a hub for various lines of business, campaigns or events, and so much more.
+For example, a business can create hubs for various lines-of-businesses, campaigns, events, and more.

 .. image:: images/hub.png
    :align: center

+TODO: Hub Integration with image

 =================
 Customer Channels